Baretank/vena-etl-tool/README.md

 - `api-history.jsonl`: Template listing and viewing operations
 - `error.jsonl`: Error logs for all operations

+When using the scheduler, a separate `import_log.txt` file is created in the root directory.

 ## Project Structure

 The tool is organized into the following modules: